yinheng996/r2table_nav/README.md

     ssh ubuntu@<RPi IP address>
     cd <path to r2table_nav directory>/py_pubsub
     python3 limit_switch.py
-The terminal shud start publishing the limit switch state, press and release the limit switch and check if the publisher updates the limit switch state.
+The terminal should start publishing the limit switch state, press and release the limit switch and check if the publisher updates the limit switch state.
 If not, reboot your TurtleBot and repeat the TurtleBot system Check.
 #### For your Laptop
+We need to run a factory test on the TurtleBot from the Laptop to test if the laptop is able to communicate with the RPi and if all components of the TurtleBot is functional using [r2factory_test.py](https://github.com/yinheng996/r2table_nav/blob/main/table_nav/table_nav/r2factory_test.py).
 ##### In one terminal
     cd <path to r2table_nav directory>/table_nav/table_nav
     python3 r2factory_test.py
 Follow the instructions printed on your terminal, and if everything works out fine, it means the system is ready to go.
 #### For your ESP32
+We need to run a factory test on the ESP32. <br/>
-   Launch the ESP32 factory test scripts in our `/ESP32_test` folder onto your Arduino IDE, then upload and run on your ESP32 module. <br/>
+   Launch the ESP32 factory test scripts in our [/ESP32_test](https://github.com/yinheng996/r2table_nav/tree/main/ESP32_test) folder onto your Arduino IDE, then upload and run on your ESP32 module. <br/>
    Do this individually for each script. <br/>
    If your ESP32 module passes all the tests, it is ready to go.
 #### For your MQTT X
+We need to check if the MQTT is able to received messages from the ESP32. <br/>
    Launch the MQTT desktop client. <br/>
    Check for messages received from the ESP32 Publisher.
 If nothing is received, refresh the desktop client. <br/>

 ## Operation Parameters
-From lines 15 to 39 of /table_nav/table_nav/r2tcheckpt_nav.py
+From lines 15 to 39 of [/table_nav/table_nav/r2tcheckpt_nav.py](https://github.com/yinheng996/r2table_nav/blob/main/table_nav/table_nav/r2tcheckpt_nav.py)

 The explanation of all the parameters are as commented below.
 These are the values which we found work the best for us in our use case.
 Please change these values if you require a different behavior of the robot.